MetacoSA/Metaco-Trader/README.md

 # PowerWallet
-This is Bitcoin Wallet for advanced user based on a QBit Ninja Server.
+This is Metaco Trading desktop app for advanced user based on a NBitcoin.Server.

 This tool is for advanced users, the ergonomy is inspired on visual studio and does not target average Joe.